-Samantha Paquette, LMT Samantha graduated from East West College in 2016.
-Since then, she has been practicing bodywork full-time in spa, clinical and home office settings.
-She continues to be fascinated by the human body and the myriad of ways we can be healed through touch.
-She practices a blend of Eastern and Western modalities, including neuromuscular techniques, myofascial release, tui na, acupressure, cupping/gua sha, and Swedish massage.
-She has also studied aromatherapy for the past nine years and enjoys incorporating essential oils into her practice when called for.
+Samantha Paquette, LMT Samantha graduated from East West College in 2016 and continues to be fascinated by the human body and the myriad ways we can be healed through touch.
+Since graduation, she has been practicing bodywork full-time in spa, clinical and home office settings, using a blend of Eastern and Western modalities. including neuromuscular techniques, myofascial release, Tui Na, acupressure, cupping, Gua Sha and Swedish massage.
+She has also studied aromatherapy for many years and enjoys incorporating essential oils into her practice when called for.
 In her free time, Samantha enjoys listening to spooky podcasts, spending time with her husband and cat, and heading out to the Oregon coast whenever possible.